New California Wildfire Grows To Over 8,000 Acres Overnight

 Scientists Studying Extreme Winds And Wildfires

-To prevent the spread of more wildfires, the utility company Pacific Gas & Electric shut off power to customers in northern California, affecting more than 1.8 million people.
-Newsom criticized the utility giant for mismanaging the blackouts, and for its role in previous California wildfires.
+To prevent the spread of more wildfires, the utility company Pacific Gas & Electric shut off power to customers in Northern California, affecting more than 1.8 million people.
+Newsom criticized the utility giant for mismanaging the blackouts and for its role in previous California wildfires.

 "We've had a decade-plus of mismanagement of our largest investor-owned utility, PG&E — greed and complete dismissal of public safety," Newsom told NPR earlier this week.
 "And as a consequence of that lack of investment, they've got a grid that is not modern."